georgezzeng/Articles/README.md

 To finish deploying them to production you should:

-1. Preview the article and make sure it is rendering like you expecting.
+1. Preview the article and make sure it is rendering like you're expecting.

-    The links below point to the preview url of all four websites. **Make sure to wait ~15 minutes after the change the main before viewing these so the preview can build.**
+    Below are links pointing to the new article preview url of all four websites.

+    **Make sure to wait ~15 minutes after the change the main before viewing these so the preview can build.**

     - [CHTC Submodule Update Preview](https://chtc.github.io/web-preview/preview-update-submodules)
     - [OSG Submodule Update Preview](https://osg-htc.org/web-preview/preview-update-submodules)